UNIST-LOFT/SimAPR/README.md

 # SimAPR
 SimAPR is patch scheduling framework for patch searching problem.
-It supports sequential algorithm from original APR tools, SeAPR, GenProg family algorithm and Casino.
+SeAPR, the GenProg family of algorithms, Casino, and the sequential algorithm from the original APR tools are all supported.

 ## Why this repository is reusable?
 ### This repository is highly automated and easy to use